Handicraft gift sets

 A craft kit for making an old-fashioned cinema machine.

 My first movie (city) contains everything you need to make an old-fashioned cinema set – a folding paper film drum, film reels with different images, a blank film reel and hanging instructions.
-The city-themed wrapping paper is made from recycled paper, on which the houses, machines and people can be coloured.
+The city-themed wrapping paper is made from recycled paper, on which you can colour, cut out and stick houses, machines and people.

 The film centre measures 120 X 240 cm (A5).